nauhpc/ansible-role-sacct_gpu/README.md

 ## Deployment

 On monsoon we have the gpustats.py code running on each node with a gpu.
-The code will continually update the /tmp/gpustats.json file with gpu usage metrics.
-We appended to our task_epilog.sh script with code from ./files/epilog.sh.
+The code will continually update a file unique to each job within /tmp/gpustats/ for each job that uses a gpu.
+Our task_epilog.sh script sets the job comment to the contents of this file, if it exists.